WASH Promoters' Knowledge and Skills

 For other criteria, review the checklist included in the Make Me a Change Agent publication (see below; pages 130 – 131).

 Set clear criteria for passing the test (for example, when the promoter follows at least 4 out of 6 observed practices).

-Calculate the indicator's value by dividing the number of WASH promoters that passed both theoretical and practical test by the total number of tested WASH promoters and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator's value, divide the number of WASH promoters that passed both theoretical and practical test by the total number of tested WASH promoters.
+Multiply the result by 100 to convert it to a percentage.

 1) Keep in mind that observation-based tests usually cannot be done at the time of the project's endline (when all activities are over) and the data for the indicator therefore needs to be collected in the course of the project, in the course of the WASH promotion activities.

 2) Observation-based practical tests are relatively time consuming – ensure that you have a sufficient number of data collectors / observers (at the same time, they are 100% worth the effort as they tell you much more than an ordinary written test does; furthermore, their results can be used for addressing the gaps in WASH promoters' skills).